Faizma085/Geo/README.md

 For questions about data access, file organization, or reproduction of the analyses, please contact the **corresponding author** using the email address provided in the manuscript.

+## Citations
+Faiz et al. will be available upon acceptance for publication.
+It is advised to cite the paper if the method or data has been used ...

 Please note that requests for assistance do not replace the access conditions established by the original data providers.